-Anyone who’s gone through a divorce can tell you that the process is emotionally draining and mentally exhausting.
-Yet it is in the midst of this process that you will be expected to go through your finances with a fine-tooth comb to ensure that your settlement agreement is fair and equitable.
+Anyone who’s gone through a divorce can tell you that the process is emotionally draining and mentally exhausting, and that there are many money mistakes that can be made.
+It is in the midst of this process that you will be expected to go through your finances with a fine-tooth comb to ensure that your settlement agreement is fair and equitable.
 Easier said than done!

 Here are a few of the most common money mistakes made when getting divorced.